SS-Oberst-Gruppenführer

-SS-Oberst-Gruppenführer (/de/) was (from 1942 to 1945) the highest commissioned rank in the Schutzstaffel (SS), with the exception of Reichsführer-SS, which became a commissioned rank when held by SS commander Heinrich Himmler.
+SS-Oberst-Gruppenführer (/de/) was (from 1942 to 1945) the highest commissioned rank in the Schutzstaffel (SS), under SS commander Heinrich Himmler as Reichsführer-SS.
 The rank is translated as "highest group leader".
 The rank was correctly spelled Oberst-Gruppenführer to avoid confusion with the more junior rank of Obergruppenführer.

 Overview

 Oberst-Gruppenführer was considered the equivalent of a colonel general (Generaloberst) in the German Army, which is generally seen as the equivalent of a four-star general or army general in other armed forces.
 Under Himmler, the title Reichsführer-SS became the highest possible commissioned rank in the SS hierarchy of the Allgemeine-SS.

 The rank of Oberst-Gruppenführer was first proposed in early 1942 as a possible future rank for Waffen-SS commanders who might be promoted to command Army Groups.
 The Heer leadership immediately opposed the creation of an SS-rank equivalent to Colonel General, since army commanders felt that no SS general should hold such a large amount of authority and that SS combat commands should be restricted to the Corps and Division level.
 The idea of SS Armies and Army Groups was something few wished to see develop – two SS Armies would eventually be established, (the 6th and the 11th SS Armies).
 No SS Army Groups were ever created.